ICT710-TAIST-12-Group1/lab1/README.md

 - make server code for /update and /query and deploy on Heroku cloud (app.py)

 # Car-parking Group work assignment for Hardware part
-This section is to explain the system in hardware part of Car-parking group
+This section is to explain the system in hardware part of Car-parking group [ToF folder](https://github.com/ICT710-TAIST-12-Group1/software_Taist/tree/master/ToF)

 we use
 - ![DISCO_L475VG_IOT01A](./image/DISCO_L475VG_IOT01A.jpg) Time-of-Flight and gesture-detection sensor (VL53L0X) of DISCO_L475VG_IOT01A board in hardware part (as red circle)